You are here

 The PIDC provides identification and counts of the nematodes that feed on grasses (corn and turfgrass).
 We provide information about the nematode species, thresholds, and management information.
 We can also identify nematodes on other plants, but please contact us for specific sampling instructions.
 If you are looking for information on submitting SCN (soybean cyst nematodes) samples please click here.

 - Samples from outside of Iowa: do not submit without contacting us as we have strict limitations on soil movement.
-Fee for out of state samples: $40.00
+Fee for out-of-state samples: $45.00

 Complete nematode counts

-Complete nematode counts are counts of the common grass feeding nematodes.
-We provide genera level identification and how many of each genera are in your sample.
+Complete nematode counts are counts of the common grass-feeding nematodes.
+We provide genera-level identification and how many of each genus are in your sample.
 We also provide information on thresholds and if management is warranted.

 How to collect samples from corn: